-Assessment:Essay, An essay debating the view of the child as capable and its role in understanding childhood and relationship to teaching and learning- 900 word equival, 30%.
-Exercise, An in class exercise analysing the current debates about readiness and transition- 900 words equivalent, 30%.
-Project, Greate a pedagogical documentation and generate a Planning Cycle informed by (EYLF/VEYLDF) in response to the documentation- 1200 words or equivalent, 40%.
+Assessment: Essay, An essay debating the view of the child as capable and its role in understanding childhood and relationship to teaching and learning, 30%.
+Exercise, An in class exercise analysing the current debates about readiness and transition, 30%.
+Project, Create a pedagogical documentation and generate a Planning Cycle informed by (EYLF/VEYLDF) in response to the documentation, 40%.
 Hurdle: A satisfactory partnership (placement) report is required for successful completion of this unit.